 The initial factor in delineating the linguistic nature of a language eligible for protection under the ECRML is pivotal.
-Generally, sign languages unequivocally meet the criteria of being fully-fledged languages with all properties at all linguistic levels (phonetics, phonology, lexicon, morphosyntax, semantics, discourse and pragmatics) which have been transmitted and used in sign language communities since centuries.27 This underscores that sign languages are not regarded as inferior or secondary languages; rather, they are authentic languages deserving of protection under the Charter on an equal linguistic footing.
+Generally, sign languages unequivocally meet the criteria of being fully-fledged languages with all properties at all linguistic levels (phonetics, phonology, lexicon, morphosyntax, semantics, discourse and pragmatics) which have been transmitted and used in sign language communities since centuries.
+This underscores that sign languages are not regarded as inferior or secondary languages; rather, they are authentic languages deserving of protection under the Charter on an equal linguistic footing.

-Notably, the ECRML's exclusion pertains solely to dialects or languages associated with migrant populations.
-Article 1 of the Charter explicitly excludes "dialects of official languages", hinting at the possibility of encompassing dialects of unofficial languages, for example.
+Interestingly, the exclusion only concerns dialects or languages associated with migrant groups.
+Article 1 of the Charter explicitly excludes "dialects of official languages", which leaves open the possibility of including dialects of non-official languages, for example.